Faith Loves Company

 Why People Serving is the Better Path

-People pleasing and people serving may look similar on the surface, but they come from very different places.
+People pleasing and people serving may look similar on the surface, but they emerge from very different places.

-People Pleasing: Rooted in fear, insecurity, and an anxious attachment style.
-You desire to offer support and care for others, but deep-down you really want them to support and care for you in the same way.
+People Pleasing: Rooted in fear, insecurity, unworthiness, and an anxious attachment style.
+You desire to offer support and care for others: deep-down you would just love it if for once others’ supported and cared for you in the same way.

-People Serving: Rooted in purpose and connection.
+People Serving: Rooted in values, purpose and connection.
 The relationship is focused on adding value, rather than seeking intimacy or approval.
+You honour your own needs, knowing that you are just as valuable, worthy, and deserving of care as anybody else.

-Switching to people serving doesn’t mean you stop being kind or generous—it just means your actions align with your values and authenticity.
+Switching from people pleasing to people serving doesn’t mean you stop being kind or generous—it just means your actions align with your values and authenticity and fill your cup up first.

 The Benefits of People Serving